dr-leo/pandaSDMX/doc/walkthrough.rst

 Walkthrough
 ***********

-This page walks through the steps of a pandaSDMX workflow, providing in-depth explanations of concepts along the way.
+This page walks through an example pandaSDMX workflow, providing explanations of some SDMX concepts along the way.
+See also :doc:`resources`, :doc:`HOWTOs <howto>` for miscellaneous tasks, and follow links to the :doc:`glossary` where some terms are explained.

 .. todo:: Edit this text to: